Ankit-604/Assignments/Assingnment08/README.md

    ```
 2. Open `index.html` in your browser to use the calculator.

+3. 3.
+Alternatively, you can view the live demo [here](https://assignments-6bta.vercel.app/).

 ## Code Overview

 - **HTML (`index.html`)**: Defines the structure of the calculator, including buttons, display area, and footer.